Low Precision Training and Rollout#

 bash scripts/low_precision/run-qwen3-30b-a3b-fp8.sh

-1. Initialization: If FP8 recipe is enabled, layers will be built in FP8 context.
+If an FP8 recipe is enabled, TransformerEngine layers are built in an FP8 context.

-2. Training: During training, weights and activations are quantized online to nvfp8 format, and cuBLAS FP8 GEMM is called for various GEMM computations in forward and backward passes.
+During training, weights and activations are quantized online to NVFP8 format, and cuBLAS FP8 GEMM is used for forward and backward GEMMs.

-3. Weight updates: During RL weight updates, Megatron first dequantizes FP8 weights to bf16 format, then slime quantizes these bf16 weights to fp8 format and sends them to sglang.
-(This additional dequantization and quantization is not elegant, but we haven’t modified the interface yet for framework compatibility.)
+During RL weight updates, Megatron dequantizes FP8 weights to BF16, then slime quantizes the BF16 weights to FP8 and sends them to SGLang.

 INT4 QAT Training#